EthanMHolland/PlanetProtectors/README.md

 # Instructions
 Asteroids are heading for Earth!
 Use the Planet Protectors space towers to destroy them.
 Beat wave 15 to win!

-Use the "Left Mouse Button" to place the towers in the squares prvoided.
+Drag and Drop towers from the lower left of the screen into a tile to defend!
 More information on how to play in the "Info" screen.

 ## Reflection
 This iteration ended up being a lot more fun than the second iteration.
 This is due to the fact we were able to add a lot more features we thought were cool rather than doing behind the scene stuff.
 Logan's personal favorite feature added is the missle.
-Ethan did an amazing job creating the sprites and animation for it and Logan enjoyed figuring out how to program its area of effect feature.
+Ethan's favorite thing added was the improved win screen.
+Who doesn't love fireworks?
+Ethan did an amazing job creating the sprites and animation for it.
+He did have quite the trouble making it look like it was spinning, but is happy with how it turned out.
+Logan enjoyed figuring out how to program its area of effect feature.
 The one thing that Logan did not quite enjoy and has learned a lot from is trying to figure out balancing.
-While the game is now playable and can be won, he is not completely happy with the balancing.
+While the game is now playable and can be won, he is not completely happy with the balancing and would improve on it in a future hypothetical iteration.
+Also in this hypothetical 4th iteration we would add smooth transitions between all scene changes, more towers, and other minor polishing we missed in this iteration.

 ## Self-Evaluation
 - [X] D-1: The repository link is submitted to Canvas before the project deadline.